k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/02_get_task_list_API.md

 ### API Input

 - **filteringParams** - this is an optional String parameter that can be populated by a JSON with a list of filtering parameters.
+You can populate part or all parameters.
-Currently it supports the following filtering parameters:
+Currently, it supports the following filtering parameters:

 <table width="900pxl">
 <tbody>